 Attacks on religious sites

-A number of recent attacks against religious sites in Lahore have resulted in large-scale civilian casualties.
+A number of attacks against religious sites in Pakistan have resulted in large-scale civilian casualties.
 These attacks demonstrate the willingness of militants to inflict indiscriminate civilian casualties in public locations.
-Attacks against religious sites could occur in any part of Pakistan.
+Attacks against religious sites could occur in any part of Pakistan, especially at times of religious festivals.

 Recent mass casualty attacks